 Your personal financial circumstances will change over time.
 You are likely to want to amend your Will or make a new one to reflect these changes.

 We suggest you review your Will at least once every 5 years.

-It is certainly sensible to take advice from legally qualified staff who have the necessary experience to ensure that an efficient and clear will is made for you.
-A solicitor will be able to advise you on the law as it applies to your will.
+It is certainly sensible to take advice from your solicitor who has the necessary experience to ensure that an efficient and clear Will is made for you.
+Your solicitor will be able to advise you on the law as it applies to your Will.